MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

 - Audio and video files
 - Social media posts

 **NLTK:** The Natural Language Toolkit has the most common tools for NLP.
 Using NLTK we can build Python programs to work with human language data.
 Huge collection of datasets and corpra and lexical resources.
+The NLTK library provides us with almost all the tools we need to analyse text.

 **Note:** We will be using Google Colaboratory (Colab) for running Python programs.